 “Act of Valor” in 2012 featured the first use of actual, active-duty U.S. Navy SEALs in a movie.
 The directors told the SEALs to just do what they do, plan missions, and the cameras would come along for the ride.

 It also featured the use of real bullets.
 For the first time, you can see in film why it’s called a “fire-fight.”
 Flames shoot off the end of gun barrels.
 Super dangerous.
+When they run out of bullets the guns look like this:

 Check out when the SEAL boat team comes tearing around a river bend and unleashes an unholy mini-gun/50-caliber-machine-gun torrent of lead at a drug cartel truck convoy.
 Live fire.
 Cinematic shock-and-awe.

-9) The Use of Bodybuilding Shock-and-Awe
+9) Bodybuilding Shock-and-Awe

 10) Bullet Time